history of the museum

 Most of the original construction has been impeccably preserved, including the white cedar floors.

-In dedication of the Herzstein Foundation, one exhibit features personal treasures from the Herzstein's world travels and items from their home.
+In dedication of the Herzstein Foundation, one exhibit features personal treasures from the Herzstein families collection from world travels and items from their home.

 Other exhibits include artifacts from the Dust Bowl era, the old Santa Fe Trail, Black Jack Ketchum, the Zia Gardens, and includes the largest Works Progress Administration collection in the state.